JoshOrndorff/recipes/src/testing/externalities.md

 # Custom Test Environment

-[`execution-schedule`](https://github.com/substrate-developer-hub/recipes/tree/master/kitchen/pallets/execution-schedule)'s `Trait` has three [module constants](../storage/constants.md).
+[`execution-schedule`](https://github.com/substrate-developer-hub/recipes/tree/master/kitchen/pallets/execution-schedule)'s configuration trait has three [configurable constants](../storage/constants.md).
 For this mock runtime, the `ExtBuilder` defines setters to enable the `TestExternalities` instance for each unit test to configure the local test runtime environment with different value assignments.
 For context, the `Trait` for [`execution-schedule`](https://github.com/substrate-developer-hub/recipes/tree/master/kitchen/pallets/execution-schedule),

 ```rust, ignore
 // other type aliases